 COVID-19 UPDATE: INDYGO IS COMMITTED TO SAFELY SERVE

-We ask you, in keeping with Gov. Holcomb’s executive order, to limit your transit rides to essential trips only.
-If you do need to ride, we encourage you to please keep as much distance as possible between yourself and others.
-To help reduce the spread of COVID-19, we will continue our increased cleaning and disinfecting of our buses, as well as provide additional antibacterial stations at the Carson Transit Center.
+If you do need to ride, we encourage you to please keep as much distance as possible between yourself and others and to wear a face covering if you are able.
+To help reduce the spread of COVID-19, we will continue our increased cleaning and disinfecting of our buses, as well as provide additional antibacterial stations at our facilities.

 Your safety is important to us and we take this responsibility very seriously.
 We will continue to follow the guidance of the CDC, the Indiana Department of Health, and the Marion County Public Health Department for best practices.

 - The lobby will be fully closed to the public to promote social distancing.